Mysticons: Staff and cast

 From 2014 to 2017, Stevie Vallance was based in Toronto as the Voice Director of the series.
-The principal voice cast includes Alyson Court as Princess Arkayna Goodfey, Evany Rosen as Emerald Goldenbraid, Nicki Burke as Zarya Moonwolf, and Ana Sani as Piper Willowbrook.
+The principal voice cast includes Alyson Court as Arkayna Goodfey, Evany Rosen as Emerald Goldenbraid, Nicki Burke as Zarya Moonwolf, and Ana Sani as Piper Willowbrook.
 In terms of recurring characters, David Berni was Gawayne the Great, Katie Griffin was Kitty Boon, Linda Kash was Queen Goodfey and Kymraw, and Dan Lett was Nova Terron.

 In March 2018, the show was nominated for various awards at the 6th Canadian Screen Awards.
 This included one for Matt Ferguson, who directed the episode "Scourge of the Seven Skies" and another for Sean Jara, who wrote the episode "Sisters in Arms."
 While Ferguson did not get an award, Jara won an award for his writing on the aforementioned episode.
 The following year, another episode Jara wrote, "The Princess and the Pirate," was nominated for an award as the 7th Canadian Screen Awards.
 The same year, Ana Sani was nominated for the "Outstanding Performance – Female Voice" ACTRA Award for her role in the episode "The Edge of Two Morrows."
 Also that year, Elize Morgan, a writer who worked on Mysticons, would be a juror for the Toronto Animation Arts Festival International.
 Apart from Morgan, Jocelyn Geddie, Steph Kaliner, and Corey Liu were writers on the show.